simonholmes001/ramachandran/README.md

 Running this command will perform the following events:

 - Create a conda virtual environment for the dependencies, based on the `environment.yml` file
-- Unpacks the pdb.cif.gz files to pdb.cif files & stores the pdb.cif files in a temporary folder called `extracted_data/`
+- Unpacks the pdb.cif.gz files to pdb.cif files & stores the pdb.cif files in a temporary folder called `extracted_data/` (`unpack_pdb_files.sh`)
 - Deletes the `data/` folder to tidy folder structure & remove no longer necessary files.
 If you want to keep a copy of the PDB downloaded data, it is highly recommended to do so elsewhere or on an external drive, as after the unpacking, the initial `data/` folder will get deleted to save space
-- Extracts the alpha Carbon x-, y-, z-atomic coordinate information from the pdb.cif files (for more explanations, see [TBD](#proteins))
+- Extracts the x-, y-, z-atomic coordinate information from the pdb.cif files, for each atom of each amino acid (`extract_atomic_coordinate_info.sh`)
-- Removes any empty files, such as DNA or RNA submissions
+- Removes any empty files, such as DNA or RNA submissions (`remove_empty_files.sh`)
-- Creates adjacency matrices for each protein
-- Merges the adjacency matrices with the amino acid features obtained [here](#features)
-- Transfers the adjacency matrices & merged adjacency_feature matrices to a folder called `output/`
-- Deletes all of the other temporary folders

-### Alpha Carbon Coordinate data

-### Adjacency Matrices

-### Amino Acid Features

-## Model Training

-### Progress

--[x] Pre-processing

--[x] Adjacency matrix

--[x] Save pytorch tensors as pickle objects

--[ ] Preprocessing on large data sets

--[ ] Unit tests

--[ ] Model development

--[ ] Training

--[ ] Hyperparameter optimization

--[ ] Evaluation

-# Background
+- Prepares a matrix of the atomic coordinates of the N, alpha-C, carbonyl-C atoms for the calculation of the dihedral angles (`create_dihedrral_matrix.py`)
+- Prepares the data for phi and psi angle calculation & defines the methods to calculate the angles (`ramachandran.py`)
+- Calculates the phi (`phi_angles.py`) & psi angles (`psi_angles>py`), in radians, for each residue for each protein, saving the outputs as pickle objects
+- [TO DO] Prepares a statistical analysis, for each amino acid, of the distribution of phi & psi angles found in the collection of proteins found in the PDB

+## <a name="background"></a> Further Background Elements

 The PDB curates the largest collection of experimentally determined 3D protein structures.